Adams County Reads One Book has returned! Join us in January of 2006 when we read "Peace Like a River" by Leif Enger.

 Mark Your Calendars!

-Please join us for these wonderful free events and the chance to meet Leif Enger!
+Please join us for these upcoming fun events, all are free and open to the public:

-Thank you for sharing this Adams County Reads One Book experiences.
-See you soon,
+Thank you for subscribing to the Adams County Reads One Book email newsletter!

 The One Book Collective*